biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Melissa Falkey
     * Katie Kuroishi
     * Jonathan Falkey
+* **Preliminaries**:
+  * Round 1: Lost to Allison Park A/G "Heart and Mind", Allison Park, PA 25 to 45
+  * Round 2: Won against Faith A/G, Orlando, FL 135 to 75
+  * Round 3: Won against Bethel Life Christian Center, West Lafayette, IN 120 to 100
+  * Round 4: Lost to Cedar Park A/G #1, Bothell, WA 25 to 190
+  * Round 5: Won against First A/G, Cedar Rapids, IA 140 to 70
+  * Round 6: Won against First A/G, Mountain Home, AR 205 to -10
+  * Round 7: Won against Christian Chapel, Tulsa, OK 135 to 115
+  * Playoff: Lost to Christian Chapel, Tulsa, OK 55 to 155
 * **Round Robin**:
   * Round 1: Lost to Cedar Park A/G #2, Bothell, WA 0 to 95
   * Round 2: Lost to Mountain Home A/G, Mountain Home, ID 75 to 95